neuro-inc/neuro-flow/reference/workflow-syntax/batch-workflow-syntax/README.md

 A mapping of environment variables that are available to all tasks in the workflow.
 You can also set environment variables that are only available to a task.
 For more information, see [`tasks.env`](./#jobs-job-id-env).

-When two or more environment variables are defined with the same name, `neuro-flow` uses the most specific environment variable.
+When two or more environment variables are defined with the same name, `apolo-flow` uses the most specific environment variable.
 For example, an environment variable defined in a task will override the workflow default.

 **Example**: